Kara Walker: Early life and education

 When Walker was 13, her father accepted a position at Georgia State University.
 They settled in the city of Stone Mountain.
 The move was a culture shock for the young artist.
-In sharp contrast with the multi-cultural environment of coastal California, Stone Mountain still held Ku Klux Klan rallies.
+In sharp contrast with the multi-cultural environment of Central California, Stone Mountain still held Ku Klux Klan rallies.
 At her new high school, Walker recalls, "I was called a 'nigger,' told I looked like a monkey, accused (I didn't know it was an accusation) of being a 'Yankee.'"

-Walker received her BFA from the Atlanta College of Art in 1991 and her MFA from the Rhode Island School of Design in 1994.
+Walker received her BFA from the Atlanta College of Art in 1991 and her MFA in painting from the Rhode Island School of Design in 1994.
 Walker found herself uncomfortable and afraid to address race within her art during her early college years, worrying it would be received as "typical" or "obvious"; however, she began introducing race into her art while attending Rhode Island School of Design for her Master's.

 Walker recalls reflecting on her father's influence: "One of my earliest memories involves sitting on my dad's lap in his studio in the garage of our house and watching him draw.
 I remember thinking: 'I want to do that, too,' and I pretty much decided then and there at age 2½ or 3 that I was an artist just like Dad."